It’s Our School! Ideas Competition

 Poetry and Prose

-Deutsche Internationale Schule Den Haag, Netherland
+Deutsche Internationale Schule Den Haag, Netherlands

 The students’ collected poetry and prose contributions give unique expression to the bleak-dystopian reality of contemporary schools, concisely depicting the experiences of power and powerlessness, meaning and meaninglessness in a school system that is not always directed towards education.
 The jury was able to find a number of positive visions of a school of the future amongst the contributions, however it was the multifaceted and consistently high quality texts with their generalized critique formed from subjective experiences that hit the nerve of the jury members.